GovAlta/adsp-monorepo/docs/tutorials/feedback-service/collectingFeedback.md

 document.location.pathname;
 ```

-#### CorrelationId {#target-correlationid}
+#### Correlation ID {#target-correlationid}

-The correlationId is an optional string parameter that applications can use to correlate the feedback with another entity.
+The correlation ID is an optional string parameter that applications can use to correlate the feedback with another entity.
 For example, if your application requires users to log in you could _use a hash_ of their user id to determine if a user has submitted feedback more than once.
 Note: It is **important** that a user id is not used directly in the correlation ID, as it would be a violation of privacy.

 The correlationId defaults to